-Technology gives the impression: anything that may change, will.
+Technology gives the impression: that anything that may change, will.

 The growing need for organisations to change at a large scale and at a rapid pace is crucial to their success over the next ten years.
 This led to many businesses being uncertain about their future.

-But what if, rather than causing doubt, uncertainty created new opportunities?
+But what if, rather than causing doubt, the uncertainty created new opportunities?
 The chance to alter the future via great action?
 To do so, businesses must transform uncertainty into a well-informed viewpoint that allows them to confidently manage the future of work.

 “Our primary focus in the coming months is to help organisations accelerate their IT transformation initiatives, with speed and purpose, as we work together to power the innovation agenda of the UAE.
 Enterprises should disrupt themselves before technology disrupts their business.” - Walid Yehia, Senior Director at Dell Technologies.

 2. Recreating work for well-being: Employees living and performing at their best

-UAE, like the rest of the globe, is focusing much upon redesigning work around well-being by assessing employee well-being needs.
-Increased communication channels, frequent updates, webinars and engagement surveys & tools, are some of the strategies to help employees in dealing with the problem and promoting a healthier work lifestyle.
+UAE, like the rest of the globe, is focusing much on redesigning work around well-being by assessing employee well-being needs.
+Increased communication channels, frequent updates, webinars and engagement surveys & tools, are some of the strategies to help employees in dealing with the problem and promote a healthier work lifestyle.

 Companies must further establish more employee-focused tools, such as mobile-enabled HR and learning services, and digitise employee self-services, by implementing HR solutions.
 They should continue to implement their well-being plans, after the pandemic, by strengthening connections, earning employee trust by doing the right things, preserving fairness and honesty, and being open to feedback.